liuhongyao99cs/ano-00/README.md

 # A new framework enabling efficient inference of on-device LLMs

-WiKV overlaps wireless KV progressive streaming with pacing token decoding to significantly reduce the Time-to-First-Token (TTFT) and overall latency of Large Language Model (LLM) inference on mobile and IoT devices.
+The design overlaps wireless KV progressive streaming with pacing token decoding to significantly reduce the Time-to-First-Token (TTFT) and overall latency of Large Language Model (LLM) inference on mobile and IoT devices.

 ---